-Professor Andrew Dainty BSc PhD PGCE MCIOB MASCE
+Professor Andrew Dainty BSc PhD PGCE FCIOB MASCE

-Andrew Dainty is Professor of Construction Sociology in the School of Architecture, Building and Civil Engineering at Loughborough University, and Director of Loughborough University Doctoral College.
+Andrew Dainty is Professor of Construction Sociology and Dean of the School of Architecture, Building and Civil Engineering at Loughborough University.

 A renowned expert on the sociologies of construction practice, for the past 25 years Andrew’s research has focused on the social rules and processes that affect people working as members of project teams.
 A concurrent stream of work has developed new approaches to managing people within the construction sector, and for integrating human resource management practices with business objectives.
 A hallmark of Andrew’s work is its interdisciplinary nature; he works with academic collaborators from across the engineering, social sciences, business and economics fields and collaborates with many of the UK’s leading construction organisations and client bodies.
 He advises many large organisations as well as government committees and non-governmental organisations.